 This is not authenticity.

-Here are 3 reasons authenticity is key to unlocking success in your business.
+Here are 3 reasons authenticity is key to growing your business:

 1. People Are Attracted to Your Business for YOU

 Think of the entrepreneurs and brands you love.
 What is it about them you love?
 In most cases, the things you just listed are authentically them.
 When you are working in and on your own business, are you creating a brand that is absolutely true to you or a version of you that you think you should be?

 An easy way to answer this question is to answer another: when you’re creating marketing materials, reaching out to potential clients, or choosing what you want to look like each day, are you trying to emulate someone else and do what you think others want or are you choosing what you truly want and how you want to connect with others?

 It may sound amazingly simple, but if you are totally true to yourself when running your business, you will have more success.
 Acting in a way that you think you should rather than what is authentically you simply won’t feel right.
 You will feel less than honest with both your clients and yourself, and will always feel that there’s something wrong.
 Worse, your potential clients will either feel it too and not hire you, or you’ll attract the wrong clients for you.

 2. Authenticity Allows You to Make Genuine Connections

 Think there’s no such thing as the wrong client?
 If you’ve ever had a client that was a lovely person but just totally not aligned with you, you’ll know that there is!
 Not every client is the right client.
 If you’re not being authentic in your business, you’re not going to attract the people (clients, team members, partners) you’ll thrive with.